 In some instances, the GASB requires a government to delay recognition of decreases in net position as expenditures until a future period.
 In other instances, governments are required to delay recognition of increases in net position as revenues until a future period.
 In these circumstances, deferred outflows of resources and deferred inflows of resources result from the delayed recognition of expenditures or revenues, respectively.
-At June 30, 2023, the Sheriff's deferred outflows of resources and other post-employment benefit obligations.
+At June 30, 2024, the Sheriff's deferred outflows of resources and deferred inflows of resources are attributable to pension plans and other post-employment benefit obligations.